joshmerritt/WebsiteAnimation/README.md

     - Each category for the menu will be clickable
     - The names of the subcategories should be ordered in descending length
     - The playfield should always fill the screen
+    - There should be a title
-    - There should be an about footer
+    - There should be an about footer, with links to contact
     - Info pages should contain images, descriptions, and/or links
     - There should be a boundary outside the playfield to deflect the ball back
     - The thumbnail resets to it's position if it remains offscreen